Waldo Township, Kansas: Education

-The majority of the township is split between Unified School District (USD) 399, based in Natoma to the west and USD 299, based in Sylvan Grove to the east.
-Portions of southern Waldo Township lie within USD 407, based in Russell.
+The majority of the township is split between Unified School District (USD) 399, based in Natoma to the west and Sylvan–Lucas USD 299, based in Sylvan Grove to the east.
+Portions of southern Waldo Township lie within Russell County USD 407, based in Russell.

 Transportation

 U.S. Route 281 and Kansas Highway 18 (K-18) run concurrently east–west through the township's far northern portion, connecting to a network of mostly unpaved county roads laid out in a rough grid.
 A paved road, Bunker Hill-Luray Road, runs north–south through the southeastern part of the township, then turns east and exits four miles south of K-18.